EmanueleBoa/MLManyBodyFES/README.md

 # ManyBodyFES
-The symmetry functions of Behler and Parrinello are used in combination with simple linear regression in order to approximate the 2-body and 3-body effective interactions between gold nanoparticles grafted with organic ligands on their surface and suspended in supercritical ethane.
+The symmetry functions of Behler and Parrinello are used in combination with simple linear regression in order to approximate the many-bosy effective interactions between colloidal particles in a suspension of non-adsorbing polymers.